Learn pGenie in Y Minutes¶

 returning id

-queries/select_album_by_name.sql - Find albums by name (nullable parameter):
+queries/select_album_by_name.sql - Find albums by name:

 queries/select_album_by_format.sql - Filter by enum column: